qua-platform/qua-libs/Quantum-Control-Applications/AMO/Use Case 2 - Yiwen Chu Lab - Locking of Optical Cavities/readme.md

 * Other channels are used for qubit control and readout, AOM drive, and optical switches.

 ### The Cavity Monitoring File
 This script can be utilized to characterize the quality of the lock.
 This has also been used to measure the data presented in the figures above.
 It PID locks a single optical cavity and alternates `N_outer_repeat` times between lock and out of lock.
-The DC and AC signal as well as the lock paramters are saved in a `.npz` file to be plotted using [Cavity%20Lock%20Data%20Analysis.ipynb](QuantumMachine_UserCase/QuantumMachine_UserCase/Cavity%20Lock%20Data%20Analysis.ipynb).
+The DC and AC signal as well as the lock paramters are saved in a `.npz` file to be plotted using [Cavity Lock Data Analysis.ipynb](QuantumMachine_UserCase/QuantumMachine_UserCase/Cavity%20Lock%20Data%20Analysis.ipynb).

 ## References